 Jane represents injured or disabled workers with claims before the Washington State Department of Labor and Industries.
 In her daily practice, Jane fights for the treatment and benefits to which her clients are entitled, going up against the Department of Labor and Industries, self-insured employers and retrospective rating group employers administratively and, when necessary, in litigation before the Board of Industrial Insurance Appeals and at the superior court level.
 Jane is a tenacious advocate for her clients, whether she is arguing her point to a claims manager or presenting her case to a judge or jury.

 In her prior practice, Jane focused on felony and misdemeanor criminal cases, a variety of family law cases, some civil cases and even the occasional tribal jurisdiction case.
 Jane also worked as a public defender before entering private practice.
 This variety of courtroom experience gives her a strong footing in her current workers’ compensation practice.

 Jane is an Eagle member of the Washington State Association for Justice (WSAJ), and was a speaker at WSAJ’s annual workers’ compensation seminar.
 Jane is also a member of the Workers’ Injury Law & Advocacy Group (WILG), a national non-profit organization dedicated to representing the interests of injured workers and their families.

-Jane was labeled a “Rising Star” by Super Lawyer’s magazine in 2010.
-She is admitted to both the Washington State Bar as well as the Western District of Washington in federal court.
-She is also admitted to the Elwha, Hoh and Makah Tribal Courts.
+Jane has been named a Top Women Lawyer by Seattle Met Magazine, 2016 - 2018.
+Jane was labeled a “Rising Star” by Super Lawyers magazine in 2010 and 2016 - 2018.
+She is admitted to both the Washington State Bar as well as the federal court, Western District of Washington.

-When Jane isn’t in the courtroom, she can be found playing softball or tennis or, if she’s lucky, traveling with her wife to exotic locations, like Kansas.
+When Jane isn’t in the courtroom, she can be found playing softball or tennis or, if she’s lucky, traveling with her wife.